casey/cargo-quickfix/README.md

 See `:help quickfix` for information.

+Optionally, install the [vim-qf](https://github.com/romainl/vim-qf) plugin for additional mappings and functionality.

 ## Ignoring `.errors.txt`

 To avoid committing `.errors.txt` or seeing it in `git diff` and `git status`, you can add it to your repositories `.gitignore`.